 Every run lasts from Thursday around noon until Saturday night.

-The first international run took place on the 21st to 24th of January 2016 and we would like to thank all our participants and all the help that made it possible.
-If you’d like to see what it looked like, go to Mementos.
+The first three runs of Legion have passed and we would like to thank all our participants and all the help that made it possible.
+If you'd like to see what it looked like, go to Mementos.

 In this diary I tried to describe what controlled me most during the whole time of this war; what influenced me; all according to the truth, as I saw and understood it.

 - June 14, 1920; the last entry in Jindřich Bejl's Diary.